elliotel/Kinsho/README.md

 - Using camelCase and PascalCase, for private and public access respectively

 #### Acknowledgement
-This publication has included material from the JMdict dictionary file in accordance with the licence provisions of the Electronic Dictionaries Research Group.
+This publication has included material from the JMdict_e dictionary file in accordance with the licence provisions of the Electronic Dictionaries Research Group.
 (See http://www.edrdg.org/)

 The GUI aspects were implemented using fyne<span>.</span>io (See https://github.com/fyne-io/fyne)